I like when things work together.

 Introversion and the autism spectrum

-Here’s a great read from someone who, like Sarah, is introverted AND on the autism spectrum:
+Here’s a great read from someone who, like Ashar, is introverted AND on the autism spectrum:

 That’s NOT a bad thing – but it means that sometimes, I wish I had a better way of explaining to people that they can help, simply by not making assumptions that’s she being “difficult” by not participating in the way they think she should, or by watching instead of joining.